Joecstarr/thesis/sections/tabulation/initial_dataset/montesinos.md

 | $[2] $      | $[1\ 2\ 0] $ |
 |             | $[3] $       |

-$\!\,$The set of stencils for crossing number five, with rational tangles inserted :
+The set of stencils for crossing number five, with rational tangles inserted :

 | $3\ 2$                 | $2\ 3$               |
 | ---------------------- | ---------------------- |